Active Polymorphic Defence

 APDs include such things as holing, pointing, and dodgers, as well as countermeasures such as twitch capabilities.
 These also have subset capabilities such as spoofing, and related terminology such as "cheesers" or "paint into a corner".

-Holing - A defensive measure (and, typically, the control code/systems/auxilliary capabilities) primarily designed to be utilized by amorphous constructs when threatened by high energy linear projections such as shaped charge launchers, short duration coherent energy projectors, kinetic energy penetrators or the like.
+Strategies Holing - A defensive measure (and, typically, the control code/systems/auxilliary capabilities) primarily designed to be utilized by amorphous constructs when threatened by high energy linear projections such as shaped charge launchers, short duration coherent energy projectors, kinetic energy penetrators or the like.
 These systems perceive such a threat and predicts probable strike vectors based on said threats' properties - barrel alignment, local gravity, optical characteristics, EM signature, etc.

 When such threat projections are available, the construct simply creates a void within its structure aligned with the predicted strike vectors - that is, it makes a hole in itself for the damaging energy or mass to pass through.